This

 ghost has also been encountered in the library and has become known as the

 'Blue Man'.
-He has been seen on several occasions searching through books and
+He has been seen on several occasions searching through books

-is thought to date back to the time of King Charles II.
+and is thought to date back to the time of King Charles II.

 The

-fourth ghost is that of a small white bird which reputedly flutters around the
+fourth ghost is that of a small white bird which reputedly flutters around

-connected to the castle.
+someone connected to the castle.